Vr1155/OSS-LAB/latex/resume/readme.txt

-Note: This folder contains source code and pdf of REPORT writtern in LATEX.
+Note: This folder contains source code and pdf of RESUME writtern in LATEX.